 If you are a returning student, we are excited for another great year together with you!
 If you are not on our newsletter, please sign up here!

-We are working hard on planning for Fall of 2021.
-While there are many uncertainties, one thing is for sure: we will do our best to bring you the vibrant, warm, and creative Jewish community that Cal is known for!
+While there are some uncertainties this Fall, one thing is for sure: we will do our best to bring you the vibrant, warm, and creative Jewish community that Cal is known for!

 At Berkeley Hillel, we have a culture of students inviting each other to “coffee conversations,” an opportunity to get to know fellow students one-on-one and build Jewish community.
 Staff also enjoy getting to know students through coffee conversations!
 As a new student, expect to hear from us to grab a cup!
 And don’t worry, coffee can mean any beverage, or even frozen yogurt!